-In 2022, the ECWA produced approximately 27.2 billion gallons of high-quality water for residential, commercial, and industrial use in 36 municipalities.
-The highest single day produced 96.2 million gallons.
-Some of this was unmetered water, 39.4%, used for flushing water mains, fighting fires, training firefighters, plant processes, equipment and hydrant testing and loss due to leaks.
-Approximately 16.5 billion gallons were sold to our customers.
-In 2022, residential water customers paid \$3.80/1000 gallons.
-The 2022 residential average customer bill was \$93.96 per quarter or \$375.84 for the year.
+In 2023, the ECWA produced approximately 26.72 billion gallons of high-quality water for residential, commercial, and industrial use in thirty-six municipalities.
+The daily average of water treated and pumped into the distribution system was 73.22 million gallons.
+The highest single day produced 102.99 million gallons.
+The amount of water delivered to customers was 16.76 billion gallons.
+Authorized unbilled consumption such as plant processes, flushing water mains, equipment and hydrant testing and fighting fires accounted for 339.33 million gallons.
+Meter inaccuracies, unauthorized consumption and known leaks accounted for 1217.9 million gallons.
+Losses due to unknown transmission and distribution leaks, services leaks and tank leakage and overflows account for 8.4 billion gallons.
+In 2023, residential water customers paid \$4.26/1000 gallons.
+The 2023 residential average customer bill was \$85.08 per quarter or \$340.32 for the year.